Feb 23, 2015 00:33 UTC

 Continue Reading… »

-Latest updates[?]: Multinational order for USA, Jordan, New Zealand.
+Latest updates[?]: Multinational order for missiles and spares; Loss in India.

 The FGM-148 Javelin missile system aimed to solve 2 key problems experienced by American forces.
 One was a series of disastrous experiences in Vietnam, trying to use 66mm M72 LAW rockets against old Soviet tanks.
 A number of replacement options like the Mk 153 SMAW and the AT4/M136 spun out of that effort in the 1980s, but it wasn’t until electronics had miniaturized for several more cycles that it became possible to solve the next big problem: the need for soldiers to remain exposed to enemy fire while guiding anti-tank missiles to their targets.